SiliconLabsSoftware/bluetooth_applications/bluetooth_continuous_glucose_monitoring/README.md

 3. Write HEX 0105 to 0x2A52, which means the reporting of the first record.
 4. There will be 1 notification in 0x2AA7, which is the first record.

+---

 ## PTS test ##

 You can download the CGM specification from <https://www.bluetooth.com/specifications/specs/>, which is already in the doc folder of this repository.

 Here you can watch a tutorial video about the Bluetooth PTS Test in Chinese: <https://www.bilibili.com/video/BV1w44y1a7Hj?spm_id_from=333.999.0.0>

+---

+## Report Bugs & Get Support ##

+To report bugs in the Application Examples projects, please create a new "Issue" in the "Issues" section of [bluetooth_applications](https://github.com/SiliconLabsSoftware/bluetooth_applications) repo.
+Please reference the board, project, and source files associated with the bug, and reference line numbers.
+If you are proposing a fix, also include information on the proposed fix.
+Since these examples are provided as-is, there is no guarantee that these examples will be updated to fix these issues.

+Questions and comments related to these examples should be made by creating a new "Issue" in the "Issues" section of [bluetooth_applications](https://github.com/SiliconLabsSoftware/bluetooth_applications) repo.

+---